How Mads Created Cyber Security Awareness For DTU Biosustain

 Cyber security is historically seen as a task for the IT department.
 Back in the day, cyber security was a question of a good IT infrastructure, strong firewalls, anti-virus systems and all the technical shields you could find.
 This is in many ways still the truth, but it’s not the only truth.
 As we use more and more digital devices in our everyday lives, we have all become a huge part of cyber security.
 This is also something Mads acknowledges.

 “We buy all the best systems.
-This means that there aren’t a lot of phishing mails and hacker attacks coming through our systems.
+This means phishing mails and hacker attacks rarely succeed.
 But… when something slips through this defense, it only takes one person who clicks a zip-file and then the malware spreads, or maybe somebody gives their username and password to who-knows-who.”

 DTU Biosustain spends a lot of money on technical solutions but it’s not enough.
 They need to educate employees.

 “We can have as many good systems as there are, but if all of us don’t have the same basic level and can separate the good from the bad, then they don’t help.”